next-dev-team/next-dev/README.md

 development in progress

-# Warning
-Monorepo is powerful with many benefit but also it's so terry

 # Next Dev

 Next Dev(Next Generation Dev) is an open source team to sharing all related fullstack resources with the community